A Beginner’s Guide to Soccer

 Players are awarded free kicks if the following happens…

-Goal Kick: A free kick that is awarded to the defending team when the offensive team touched it last before it crossed the end line.
+- Goal Kick: A free kick that is awarded to the defending team when the offensive team touches it last before it crosses the end line.

 Learn about the differences between a direct and indirect free kick.